fish-shell/fish-shell/doc_src/index.rst

 Sometimes it's necessary to access only some of the elements of a list, or some of the lines a command substitution outputs.
 Both allow this by providing a set of indices in square brackets.

-Sequences of elements can be written with the range operator '``..``'.
-A range '``a..b``' ('a' and 'b' being integers) is expanded into a sequence of indices '``a a+1 a+2 ... b``' or '``a a-1 a-2 ... b``' depending on which of 'a' or 'b' is higher.
+Sequences of elements can be written with the range operator ``..``.
+A range ``a..b`` ('a' and 'b' being integers) is expanded into a sequence of indices ``a a+1 a+2 ... b`` or ``a a-1 a-2 ... b`` depending on which of 'a' or 'b' is higher.
 Negative range limits are calculated from the end of the list.
 If an index is too large or small it's silently clamped to one or the size of the list as appropriate.

 If the end is smaller than the start, or the start is larger than the end, range expansion will go in reverse.
 This is unless exactly one of the given indices is negative, so the direction doesn't change if the list has fewer elements than expected.